kiranbhumber/SI507_finalProject/Readme.md

 2. install all of the requirements listed in the requirements.txt file

-3. The main program is called 'final_proj7.py' When this is run, you will be prompted to enter a command, or to select 'help' which will give you four commands that contain different visualizations of data that is proccessed through the artist.db database.
+3. The main program is called 'final_proj7.py' When this is run, it will load and create the database from the RA.json file (This takes awhile.. approx 4 mins).
+You will then be prompted to enter a command, or to select 'help' which will give you four commands to choose from that contain different visualizations of the data that is being presented.
+These are as follows:
+1. First 50 Artists in RA and How Many Fan 'Likes' They Have (Press '1')

+2. First 50 Artists in RA and The Number of Gigs They Have Listed (Press '2')

+3. Percentage of Countries Making up RA Fan's Likes (Press '3')

+4. Number of Artists that Make Up Each Country (Press '4')

  To exit the program, simply type exit.